Eliorkalfon/Point-clouds-analysis/unsupervised/KPConv-PyTorch/README.md

 # All rights reserved to the official publisher Hugues THOMAS

 We added two files:
-1. algo_pipe which makes the connected components out from the given windows
+1. algo_pipe which makes the connected components from windows of the desire scene
-2. kpconv_on_cc which gets the connected components dir and save the probabilites vector in a given directory
+2. kpconv_on_cc which gets the standarlized and normalized connected components directory and save the resulted probabilites vector in a given directory
+The original repository is (https://github.com/HuguesTHOMAS/KPConv-PyTorch)

 ![Intro figure](https://github.com/HuguesTHOMAS/KPConv-PyTorch/blob/master/doc/Github_intro.png)